Contract opportunities, prequalification processes and supplier expectations.

-If your business will tender for contracts frequently, it’s sensible to have a valid Highways Agency Health and Safety Assessment Certificate.
+If your business will tender for contracts frequently, it’s sensible to have a valid Highways England Health and Safety Assessment Certificate.
 Otherwise you’ll have to provide evidence of your policies and records and complete the health and safety questionnaire every time you tender.
 Sometimes you will need to hold this certificate before you can be invited to tender for a contract.
 Even if the certificate is not a mandatory requirement, having one will satisfy the health and safety requirements for any contract.

 Expectations for suppliers

-In order to become a supplier of goods and services to the Highways Agency, you must compete against other businesses for the contract, except when competition is unnecessary - eg in a monopoly supply situation
+In order to become a supplier of goods and services to the Highways England, you must compete against other businesses for the contract, except when competition is unnecessary - eg in a monopoly supply situation

-The Highways Agency selects suppliers who:
+Highways England selects suppliers who:

 - represent value for money